web-eid/web-eid-authtoken-validation-java/example/README.md

 ### Integration with Web eID components

 Detailed overview of Java code changes required for integrating Web eID authentication token validation is available in the [_web-eid-authtoken-validation-java_ library README](https://github.com/web-eid/web-eid-authtoken-validation-java/blob/main/README.md).
-There are instructions for configuring the nonce generator, trusted certificate authority certificates, authentication token validator, Spring Security authentication integration and REST endpoints.
+There are instructions for configuring the nonce generator, trusted certificate authority certificates, authentication token validator, Spring Security authentication integration and security filters.
 The corresponding Java code is in the `src/main/java/eu/webeid/example/{config,security,web/rest}` directories.

 A similar overview of JavaScript and HTML code changes required for authentication and digital signing with Web eID is available in the [web-eid.js library README](https://github.com/web-eid/web-eid.js/blob/main/README.md).
 The corresponding JavaScript and HTML code is in the `src/resources/{static,templates}` directories.